MihaiBlebea/go-checkout/README.md

         "message": "Invalid name on card"
     }
     ```
-- POST `/api/v1/capture` - captures funds authorized by the previous endpoint
+- POST `/api/v1/capture` - captures funds authorized by the previous endpoint.
+Using the id from the previous endpoint and an amount in pennies, you can start capturing funds on the user credit card.
+Remaining amount in response represent the funds remaining to be captured on the user card.
     - input:
     ```json
     {